UniCT-ARSLab/LWN-Simulator/README.md

 ```

 ### Configuration file
-The simulator relises on a configuration file (`config.json`) whitch specifies some configurations for the simulator:
+The simulator realises on a configuration file (`config.json`) which specifies some configurations for the simulator:

 ```json
 {